-Note: In this article, we are performing everything from CLI, therefore, it is highly recommended that, you should have Linux Pocket Guide: Essential Commands by O'Reilly Media for quick reference.
+Note: In this article, we are performing everything from CLI, therefore, it is highly recommended that, you should have Linux Pocket Guide: Essential Commands (PAID LINK) by O’Reilly Media for quick reference.

 We use the same Linux server that we have configured as PXE Boot Server in our previous article.
 These specifications have been re-mentioned below for convenience of the readers.